dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/change-users-license.md

 ---
-title: How do I change a user\'s license type to read-only in dbt Cloud?
+title: How do I change a seat license type to read-only in dbt Cloud?
-description: "Changing a user\'s license type to read-only in dbt Cloud"
+description: "Changing a seat license type to read-only in dbt Cloud"
-sidebar_label: 'How to change a user\'s license type to read-only'
+sidebar_label: 'How to change a seat license type to read-only'
-id: change-users-license
+id: change-seat-license

 ---